-Equity release enables you to use the money tied up in your home to provide a tax free lump sum, to spend as you wish.
+Equity release enables you to use some of the money tied up in your home to provide a tax free lump sum, to spend on almost anything you wish.
 Used wisely, it can help create a more comfortable retirement for you and your family.

 Using equity release to release money from your home

-If you're a homeowner aged 55 or over, then you could release a lump sum from your property using a product known as equity release.
-To give you a quick overview of what it is and why it might be of interest, take a look at this short film:
+If you're a UK homeowner aged 55 or over, then you could release a lump sum from your property using a product known as equity release.

 If you are facing a pension shortfall, a need to meet some unexpected expenses, or you simply want to treat yourself - for instance for a cruise or new car, equity release can prove to be an attractive option.
 It allows you to tap into the money – known as equity - that you've accumulated in your property without the hassle of having to move.